lemonmade/quilt/packages/react-testing/README.md

 - The `render()` option provided to `mount.extend()` is called **first**.
 The result of calling this function is then passed to the original `render()`.
 - The `afterMount()` option provided to `mount.extend()` is called **first**.
 If it returns a promise, the resulting post-mount process will wait for it to resolve, and will then return the result of calling the original `afterMount()`.
 If either the original options or the extended options return a promise from `afterMount`, the resulting mount function will be asynchronous.

+Additionally, a new option is available for `extend()`: you can provide an `options` callback that receives as an argument the merged set of options, and must return a partial subset of those options to use as overrides.
+This can be used to extend a mount function and provide default values for some options that do not otherwise have defaults, or to customize base options on the basis of your newly-added options.

 ```tsx
 import {createMount} from '@quilted/react-testing';